 The summons to appear in court is served (through a bailiff) by the plaintiff on the defendant.
 The summons must include a chronological summary and description of the facts on which the allegations are based and the objective of the claim.
-A summons to appear in the commercial court specifies a fixed date, while a summons to appear in the superior court does not; parties appearing before the superior court must be represented by a lawyer, so the defendant is granted a period to engage a lawyer, which may not be less than a fortnight.
+Since 1 July 2021, each summons must specify a fixed date to appear before the court.